 As far as the more popular view of making the mother of James and Joses the same as Mary the Wife of Cleophas/Clopas.
 Cleophas/Clopas I feel is likely the disciple (probably one of the 70 but not one of the 12) Cleopas from Luke 14, the Road to Emmaus.
 He's probably the same generation as the 12.

-That view combines with making this person the same as the Alpheaus who is the father of the James and Jude among the 12.
+That view conflicts with making this person the same as the Alpheaus who is the father of the James and Jude among the 12.
 Cleopas being a parent of any among the 12 is unlikely.
 The tradition making Clopas the brother of Joseph has it's origin among those early fathers seeking to deny the siblings of Jesus were of Mary.

 Joseph of Arimathea is introduced in essentially the same narrative that deals with the Women at the Cross.
 I think it would make sense to use the full name when referring to him and the shortened form when referring to someone else as a relative of him.
 The last verse of Mark 15 refers to Mary only as the mother of Joses while finishing the narrative of Joseph of Airmathea arranging the burial of Jesus.

-The problem with that theory is that the traditional assumption is none of Jesus brothers became Believers till after the Resurrection.
+The only problem with that theory is that the traditional assumption is none of Jesus brothers became Believers till after the Resurrection.
 We know none were when John 7 occurs, half a year before the Crucifixion.
 That fact refutes any theory reliant on making any of the 12 Disciples the same as any of the people refereed to as his siblings (a strategy used by some both for and against them being children of Mary).

 But a lot can change in 6-7 months.